SanthoshNC/linux-academy/docker-deep-dive/1-creating-images-from-containers/solution.md

 hello-world         latest              fce289e99eb9        10 days ago         1.84kB
 ```

-4. Once 'docker' is installed and non-root users can run commands, use the appropriate 'docker' commands and options to download the latest available image in the public repository for Ubuntu.
+4. Once 'docker' is installed and non-root users can run commands, use the appropriate 'docker' commands and options to download the latest available image in the public repository for CentOS.
 Once downloaded and installed, verify the image appears in the local base image list.
 ```bash
 $ docker pull centos:latest
 ```